pattern-lab/patternlab-php/README.md

 ## Migrating from Pattern Lab 1 to Pattern Lab 2

 Pattern Lab 2 was a complete rewrite and reorganization of Pattern Lab 1.
+[Learn about the changes](http://patternlab.io/docs/changes-1-to-2.html).
 After installing the Standard Edition for Mustache do the following to migrate from Pattern Lab 1 to Pattern Lab 2:

 1. Copy `./source` from your old project to your new install
 2. Copy `./source/_patterns/00-atoms/00-meta/_00-head.mustache` to `./source/_meta/_00-head.mustache`